The London Churches Refugee Fund raises money to give small grants to organisations assisting destitute refugees and asylum-seekers.

 Notre Dame Refugee Centre

 Praxis Community Projects

 Room to Heal

 Our income and grants

-In 2018 we helped 29 different organisations (three of which were first-time applicants) with grants of up to £850 in the spring and £800 in the autumn.
+In 2019 we helped 31 different organisations listed on the right, five of which were first-time applicants, with grants of up to £700, limited by the funds we had available.
 Food parcels, toiletries, hygiene packs, travel cards and help with ESOL classes remain the most usual requests.

 In the rare cases when we reject an application it is normally because it is not felt to contribute directly to the relief of destitution among refugees and asylum seekers in London.